 In 1992, we realized that exposures alone could be very confusing.
 We introduced workshops and one-on-one discussions to mentor young people and help make sense of their experiences.
 Students encountered a whole range of activists inspired by Gandhi, Ambedkar, Marx, Savitri Bai Phule and many other revolutionary thinkers.
 These meetings with ecologists, feminists, human rights activists and trade union leaders became turning points in their lives.
 We also started working with rural youth, providing these same opportunities to those who might not have access to such individuals otherwise.

 This initiative led to the formation of Youth Resource Centres in 1994, also the year in which Samvada was registered as a trust.
 The centres were set up in several rural districts of Karnataka.
 As part of the national SMILE Outreach Network, Samvada also helped establish Youth Resource Centres in other states – Cense in Trissur, Sakhi in Hospet, and Elavattam in Madurai.
 In 2000, the SMILE network, of 22 youth focussed organisations, became the National Youth Foundation (NYF) and Samvada hosted the Central Coordination Unit of NYF till 2010.

-Baduku Community College - 2007 onwards
+Baduku Centre for Livelihood Learning - 2007 onwards